nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `editE 1 sal/4000` Edits the salary of the 1st employee to be `4000`.

-* `editE 2 n/Betsy Crower t/` Edits the name of the 2nd employee to be `Betsy Crower` and clears all existing tags.
+* `editE 2 n/Betsy Crower sh/` Edits the name of the 2nd employee to be `Betsy Crower` and clears all existing shifts.

 <div markdown="block" class="alert alert-warning">